Drek's HLDS / SRCDS rate calculator

 This handy little chappy will calculate the recommended number of slots your HLDS or SRCDS server can run with rates, as recommended by Drek.

-All calculations are directly from Drek's guidelines "running a lag free server", but since nobody can be bothered to read his highly useful and well structured advice, I have built this.
+All calculations are directly from Drek's guidelines "setting rates for small home servers" (formerly "running a lag free server"), but since nobody can be bothered to read his highly useful and well structured advice, I have built this.

 This script should work in IE/Opera/Firefox now.
 Thanks to pizzahut for help on getting it to work in Firefox.